-Is it safe to travel by coach from London to Oxford right now?
+Is it safe to travel by coach from London to Oxford during the COVID-19 pandemic?

 What is the busiest day of the week to travel by coach?

-Friday is the busiest travel day for coaches as people head from London to Oxford for the weekend.
-If you are planning to travel on a Friday, you should make sure to book tickets well in advance as they may sell out.
+"Because many passengers travel from London to Oxford at the beginning of the work week, Monday is usually the busiest day for coaches.
+If you are planning to travel on a Monday, you should make sure to book tickets well in advance as they may sell out.

-On the other hand, Wednesday is typically the least busy day for coach travel on this route.
-If you’re looking for some extra space on the coach, traveling mid-week is your best bet.
+On the other hand, Friday is typically the least busy day for coach travel on this route.
+If you’re looking for a little extra space, a Friday ticket is the way to go."